Jeanne Jomelli: Career

 Jomelli made her American debut at the Metropolitan Opera House in 1906.
 In 1909 an aria, "The Call of Râdha" by Harriet Ware, with lyrics by Sarojini Naidu, was dedicated to Jomelli.
 Jomelli herself set a Heinrich Heine poem, "Oft I wept while dreaming", to music in 1912.
 "Mme.
 Jomelli had a pure soprano voice of singularly clear, steady, musical quality, and she was an accomplished vocalist," recalled Herman Klein, who worked with her on improving her English diction.

 She was in Belgium at the start of World War I and lost nineteen trunks of costumes and other possessions in the rush to leave ahead of German advances.
 Instead she toured western Canadian cities with composer Hallett Gilberté during the war, giving benefit concerts for wounded veterans.
 In 1917, she gave a concert in Los Angeles singing songs by Charles Wakefield Cadman, with Cadman himself accompanying her on piano.

 For the 1917/1918 academic year, Jomelli was engaged to teach at Cornish School of Music in Seattle, Washington.
 However, she needed surgery for tonsillitis in September 1917, which brought long-term health complications, and she taught while seated thereafter.

-Jomelli moved to Oakland, California, in 1918, and taught voice at the University of California in Berkeley.
+Jomelli moved to Oakland, California, in 1918, and taught voice at the University of California, Berkeley.
 She stayed in the San Francisco Bay area for most of her remaining years, though she also spent significant time teaching in Honolulu, Hawaii, at the Punahou School.